 The landmark of West Seventh is the vacant Schmidt's Brewery, currently the subject of plans for redevelopment into apartments and commercial units.

-This area is one of St. Paul's up-and-coming neighborhoods, particularly the central and eastern areas, driven by the interest in restoring St. Paul's industrial buildings and the area's proximity to downtown and ease of access to the Minneapolis-St. Paul airport.
+This area is one of St. Paul's up-and-coming neighborhoods, particularly the central and eastern areas.
+It is driven by the interest in restoring St. Paul's industrial buildings and the area's proximity to downtown and ease of access to the Minneapolis-St. Paul airport.

 West Side isn't on the west side of St. Paul.
 Rather, it's on the west bank of the meandering Mississippi River, which puts it south of downtown and separated from the rest of St. Paul by the river.
 Four road crossings over the Mississippi River link Wests Side to downtown St. Paul: the High Bridge, Robert Street Bridge, the Wabasha Street Bridge, and Highway 52.

 Being relatively isolated gives West Side a different character, and some parts feel almost suburban.
-There are pockets of new development, and some new low- and moderate-income housing.
+There are pockets of new development, and some new low to moderate-income housing.

 The eastern part of the neighborhood contains a small airport, St. Paul Downtown Airport (aka Holman Field).